Nethmikakaushalyaherath/Dark-X-Md/README.md

 ### CONTRIBUTIONS
--Contributions to Flash-Md are welcome!
+-Contributions to Dark X-Md are welcome!
 If you have ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request.

 ***